 D370AEA3-1811-4E3B-9E84-0D301E002E91_1_105_c.jpeg

 Ridgemeade Farms was started in the middle of the last century by Robert McElroy, an engineer and professor at Cornell University who befriended Rudolph Steiner, creator of the BioDynamic movement and a regular lecturer at the University.
 Decades later, as America moved toward World War II, McElroy purchased the original 200 acre farm with an organic homestead in mind.
 As the world seemed to fall apart he felt that creating food security for his family and his community was of utmost importance.
 The farm is replete with McElroy’s engineering brilliance layered on top of Steiner’s teachings about BioDynamics and Biomimicry.
-Having passed away in 1984, McElroy is survived by his daughter, Elizabeth Geer.
-The farm, having raised upwards of 40 beef cattle annually, has seen no chemical fertilizer, herbicides, fungicides, or pesticides.
+Having passed away in 1984 at 106, McElroy was survived by his daughter, Elizabeth Geer who passed away in 2023 at 103 years young.
+The farm, having raised upwards of 40 beef cattle annually, has seen no chemical fertilizer, herbicides or pesticides.

 IMG_6589.jpeg

-Encompassing more than 200 acres of diverse habitat, the property is capable of sustaining a host of interrelated regenerative enterprises, utilizing the vast water catchment the property provides, the wooded land, multiple pastures, a deep, clean aquifer, historic barn structures, multiple riparian tracts and wetland areas, an extraordinary micro-climate provided by Lake Erie only a few miles away, and a central location within an affluent and educated community interested in nutrient dense, local foods.
-The Farm is also in relative proximity to several major urban and suburban zones, including underprivileged neighborhoods which could be accessed to provide educational and inspirational opportunities and produce.
+Encompassing more than 100 acres of diverse habitat, the primary farm is capable of sustaining a host of interrelated regenerative enterprises, utilizing the vast water catchment the property provides, the wooded land, multiple mixed and native pastures, a deep, clean aquifer, historic barn structures, multiple riparian tracts and wetland areas, an extraordinary micro-climate provided by Lake Erie only a few miles away, and a central location within an affluent and educated community interested in nutrient dense, local foods.
+The Farm is also in relative proximity to several major urban and suburban zones, including underprivileged neighborhoods which will be accessed to provide educational and inspirational opportunities and produce in the future.

 DJI_0071 (1).jpeg